 One of the things that I saw come up in a couple of pieces our writing was this idea about, and I decided to write my own first and then read other people's, so after I read everybody else's I thought 'Oh, well it seems to be that there could be a potential thing here about creating space or safe space for these conversations or for just discussion or just being.'
 Then I went back and I kind of looked at what I had written and was like, you know it's funny because I think that I did you know in my own writing I feel like I did something that I am always warning my teacher researchers against.
 I went in and said 'Oh I already know what the problem is.
 I already know what this is and here I kind of jumped right into it, like maybe these are some things I could do to fix it.'
 Then I read Parbati's and got to the end where she has this challenge about who are the disadvantaged groups and I thought 'well geez, I feel like I already pre-emptively answered that question without even asking the question.'
 So I think it really was helpful for me to read everybody else's writing and maybe what I would like to do is to start asking some questions for my students and creating some space for them to tell me what is pressing for them, what they feel, what they see, what, if they had the magic wand, what they what they would like the experience to be like and then how they think I could be a service in that.
-So, it was a really good exercise for me who really likes to get to the end and find and find the solution and tie it with a bow.
-It was a really good exercise for me, and I think it's definitely put me back into that frame of mind of slowing down a little bit and asking questions and creating space.
+So, it was a really good exercise for me, and I think it's definitely put me back into that frame of mind of slowing down a little bit and asking questions and creating space.
 So, I feel like, personally, that's what I'm going to enter into the next term thinking about is how to do that.
-Thanks everybody for your contributions.
+Thanks everybody for your contributions (Vaughan, M. 2021, November 29)

-Thus, I began to craft some guiding questions that I could begin asking my online graduate students in an effort to understand their experiences as an online learner and how they would define and recognize equitable teaching practices in an online medium.
+Thus, I began to craft some guiding questions that I could begin asking my online graduate students to understand their experiences as an online learner and how they would define and recognize equitable teaching practices in an online medium.
 I began with the following draft guiding questions to guide my line of questioning and literature search.
 As these ideas unfolded within our culture of inquiry, the inquiry for this paper began to take shape.